 Do UK TV sets work in New Zealand?

-Short answer is yes – but with a few tweaks!
+The short answer is yes – but with a few tweaks!

 Televisions are common items you’ll want to take with you when you relocate from the UK – especially if you have a large new smart TV.
 TVs may also be more expensive in New Zealand and worthwhile to transport with the rest of your belongings.
 However, New Zealand TVs work on a different frequency to TVs in the UK which often results in the loss of channels, sound or both.

-Another solution is to use a Sky TV or other set top box (which can be purchased cheaply in NZ electrical stores) to run your TV through.
+Another solution is to use a Sky TV or other set-top box (which can be purchased cheaply in NZ electrical stores) to run your TV through.
 This will solve issues that prevent your TV from accessing audio or visuals.

-If however you have a large and older TV, you may well be better off treating yourself to a new one in New Zealand.
+If however, you have a large and older TV, you may well be better off treating yourself to a new one in New Zealand.

-For shipping your TV safely to New Zealand you’ll need to ensure it is well packed.
-You can use the original box or packaging or your shipping company will be able to provide a custom made wooden crate.
+For shipping your TV safely to New Zealand you’ll need to ensure it is well-packed.
+You can use the original box or packaging or your shipping company will be able to provide a custom-made wooden crate.

 Some good news for UK residents is that New Zealand does not require you to purchase a TV licence.

-Game Consoles.
-Media and DVDs
+Game Consoles, Media and DVDs

 Your UK online gaming accounts will work fine or you can set up a new NZ account if you prefer.

-The UK is Region 2 for DVDs, New Zealand is Region 4 but if you have a multi-region DVD player or the DVDs you have are region-free, then they will work.
+The UK is Region 2 for DVDs, and New Zealand is Region 4 but if you have a multi-region DVD player or the DVDs you have are region-free, then they will work.

 Using UK Landline Telephones in New Zealand

 UK telephones should work fine as New Zealand use the same telecom system as BT.
-However you’ll need to check your cordless phone is using the correct frequency as there is a small chance it might interfere with other services.
+However, you’ll need to check your cordless phone is using the correct frequency as there is a small chance it might interfere with other services.

-Do UK DAB Radios Work in New Zealand?
+Do UK DAB Radios Work In New Zealand?

-Lawnmowers and Outdoor Electrical Goods
+Lawnmowers And Outdoor Electrical Goods

 Advice on Adapting UK Electrical Items for New Zealand